Save Crab Bank

 But Crab Bank is washing away.
 Wind, waves, and harsh storms have taken their toll.
 High tides roll over the bank daily.
 This year, no birds nested there.

 More than a year ago, the Conservation League teamed up with the South Carolina Department of Natural Resources, conservation partners, and an outfitter, Coastal Expeditions, to find a solution — use sand dredged during the Charleston Harbor’s deepening project to rebuild the bank.
 The Army Corps of Engineers has studied the opportunity extensively.
 The Corps found compatible sand, developed a plan for restoration and is prepared to rebuild Crab Bank.
-But it costs money, and we need your help.
+But it costs money, and we needed our community to come together to make it happen.

 How can you help?